cf-partners/.github/profile/README.md

 ## Hi there 👋

-# Welcome to CF Partners - Energy and Environmental Solutions
+# Welcome to CFP Energu - an Energy and Environmental Solutions Company

 🌿 Leading the Way to a Sustainable Future